Improving Code Understanding in Large Language Models through Concept-Aware Consistency Learning: Framework: ProCURE

-where \(\lambda > 0\) is a weighting coefficient controlling the strength of the attention constraint. \end{compactitem}
+where \(\lambda > 0\) controls the strength of the attention regularization. \end{compactitem}

+\textbf{Training Summary.} During training, each mini-batch contains both original and concept-aligned samples to enable joint optimization.
+Specifically, original samples are optimized using the standard negative log-likelihood loss, while concept-aligned samples are trained with a concept-sensitive objective composed of the masked token loss and the attention-guided consistency loss.
+The overall batch loss is computed as:

-We summarize the training procedure in Algorithm~\ref{alg:concept_aware_ft}.
-For each epoch (line 2), we shuffle the combined dataset (line 3) and process it in mini-batches (line 4), each partitioned into original and counterfactual samples (line 5).
-Original samples are optimized using standard negative log-likelihood loss (lines 6–8).
-For counterfactual samples (lines 9–17), we construct a binary mask to identify concept-altered tokens (line 10), and compute masked token loss (line 11) and attention-based constraint loss (lines 12–13), which are summed into \(\mathcal{L}_{\text{cf}}\) (line 14).
-The final batch loss combines both original and counterfactual components (line 18), and model parameters are updated via gradient descent (line 19).
-After all epochs, the fine-tuned parameters \(\theta_{FT}\) are returned (line 21).
+and model parameters are updated via gradient descent.
+The complete training procedure is summarized in Algorithm~\ref{alg:concept_aware_ft}.
+At each epoch, the combined dataset is shuffled and processed in mixed mini-batches containing both original and concept-aligned samples.
+Original samples are optimized using the standard negative log-likelihood loss to preserve functional correctness, while concept-aligned samples are trained with a concept-sensitive objective composed of the masked token loss and the attention-guided loss.
+These loss components are jointly optimized within each parameter update via gradient descent, enabling the model to balance task-level performance and programming concept sensitivity.
+After all training epochs, the fine-tuned model parameters \(\theta_{\text{FT}}\) are obtained.